NoelM/noelm.github.io/content/posts/zig_and_c.md

 | Zig  | 37566404991 | 23 803 142 | 0.633 |
 | C    | 37566404991 | 24 032 267 | 0.640 |

-In conclusion the benchmark shows a Zig code about 200 ms faster than C!
-So one can expect the Zig faster by approximately 7 picoseconds per modulus computation.
+In conclusion the benchmark shows a Zig code about 200 ms faster than C, and approximately 7 picoseconds faster per modulus computation.

 However, the difference is really small and during the test my computer ran other processes.
 So I've reproduced the benchmark 10 times each: